OVERVIEW

 Day 21 – Victoria Falls to Hwange National Park

 This morning we leave the thundering majesty of Victoria Falls and head south to Hwange National Park, the largest and most iconic wildlife reserve in Zimbabwe.
 After checking into our accommodation, we set off in the afternoon to Hwange National Park for our first game drive in open 4×4 safari vehicles.
-Known for its impressive herds of elephants, prides of lions, and vast landscapes dotted with acacia and teak trees, Hwange offers a spectacular introduction to the wild side of Zimbabwe.
+Known for its impressive herds of elephants, prides of lions, and vast landscapes interspersed with acacia and teak trees, Hwange offers a spectacular introduction to the wild side of Zimbabwe.
 Keep an eye out for giraffes, buffalo, sable antelopes, and, if you're lucky, one of the park's elusive predators.

 Day 22 – Hwange National Park & Painted Dog Centre